-- 3.161 Recent demand forecasting work by TfL suggests that current annual passenger demand will rise from 31m to around 56m by 2031 even without Crossrail 2, which would serve the nearby Wimbledon town centre.
+- is potential to review how this street operates in order to resolve these issues and improve conditions for users, notably for cyclists.
+The crossing of Morden Road and potential future tram extension will need to be considered as part of this. - 3.158 Recent demand forecasting work by TfL suggests that current annual passenger demand will rise from 31 million people to around 56 million people by 2031 even without Crossrail 2, which would serve the nearby Wimbledon town centre.
 As part of accommodating this growth, TfL is planning a range of improvements to Tramlink, including network capacity and service frequency enhancements on the Wimbledon branch.
 To achieve this, TfL is currently exploring a new tram line extension to serve the South Wimbledon and/ or Colliers Wood area.
-Work on this is continuing, and any proposals regarding regeneration of the estate will need to take account of these developing proposals. - 3.162 Preparation of development proposals for the estate will require the applicant to engage with TfL to ensure future delivery of the necessary transport infrastructure, including for the tram should it affect the estate. - 3.163 Delivery of the Tramlink extension would increase access to public transport in an area identified for intensification in the London Plan and population growth. - 3.164 Located beside South Wimbledon underground Station, the estate is attractive to commuters to central London as well as parking from nearby businesses.
+Work on this is continuing, and any proposals regarding regeneration of the estate will need to take account of these developing proposals. - 3.159 Proposals for expanding the tram network include the possibility of terminating a new branch line at South Wimbledon.
+The street layout should be designed so as to accommodate this.
+In doing so, it should also facilitate the creation of a boulevard style street and address existing severance issues caused by the existing conditions at Morden Road. - 3.160 Preparation of development proposals for the estate will require the applicant to engage with TfL to ensure future delivery of the necessary transport infrastructure, including for the tram should it affect the estate. - 3.161 Delivery of the Tramlink extension would increase access to public transport in an area identified in the London Plan for intensification and population growth. - 3.162 Located beside South Wimbledon underground Station, the estate is attractive to commuters to central London as well as parking from nearby businesses.
 This has led to parking on the estate by businesses and commuters causing parking problems for residents.
-This is possible because existing parking controls have been implemented in a picemeal manner, resulting in a disjointed and ineffective regime overall.
+This is possible because existing parking controls have been implemented in a piecemeal manner, resulting in a disjointed and ineffective regime overall.